qqdipps/hello-world/README.md

     feelings of joy & empowerment reside!

 I am working on:
-* file management
+* file management -- current project committing as I go and using github for file managment of recent projects
-* not only using web IDEs
+* not only using web IDEs-- yes now using eclipse for java and text editor sublime and iTerm2 w/ zsh
 * code structure and design patterns
-* data science
+* data / computer science -- learned about binary searching and how to compare alogrithms (thanks geeks for geeks), focusing on data structures and algorithms, and solving easy [coding challenges](hackerrank.com)